Article by Angus Jenkinson FCybS, June 2021

 — Angus Jenkinson, FCybS, 1.6.2021

 In noting myself as the author, I intend to take responsibility for errors and mistakes, the moral responsibility of the author, rather than searching for credit.
-Although the primary piece was written in early June it was updated in August.
+The primary piece was written in June 2021 with updates later that year and in October 2023.

 1 Abstract Expressionism, Taschen, p 18.